 When I was a child and I run out of fairy tales to read my mother in a fit of genius gave me Greek mythology to read and said it’s almost like fairy tales.
 I devoured it and since then read it multiple times in several versions.
 The during my studies I had to become a bit more familiar with Egyptian mythology and somewhere along the line I got to know bits and bobs of the Norse mythology, though I am not an expert by any means.
 All in all I do know my mythologies at least to an average level expected from someone who studied humanities.
 This is where I think the problem lies, but let me go back to the beginning.

-I think by now almost everyone knows what the book is about, so let me be brief: gods can only survive if people believe in them, but in secularized America people start turning away form the old gods and embrace the new ones, of tv, of money, of communication.
-This inevitable leads to a war, as the old order tries to protect itself and the new grows more and more arrogant and resentful of the past.
+I think by now almost everyone knows what the book is about, so let me be brief: gods can only survive if people believe in them, but in secularized America people start turning away from the old gods and embrace the new ones, of tv, of money, of communication.
+This inevitably leads to a war, as the old order tries to protect itself and the new grows more and more arrogant and resentful of the past.
 Our main character, Shadow Moon, is pulled into this conflict in quite early stages, when all gods try to get their allies in line.
 He has just been released from prison a day early due to his wife’s death.
 On the plane he meets Mr Wednesday and I’ll leave you to it here.

 Like The Ocean at the End of the Lane it was an ok read, there was nothing jarring in the prose.
 But the book didn’t completely click with me, I got through half of it quite quickly and then I had to push myself to continue reading, because all the mysteries seemed pretty obvious by then.
 This is where I come back to my average experience with mythologies, this book is aimed at people who know little or nothing, otherwise all the clues become not only obvious but almost insulting in their simplicity.
 Because of that I ended up going through almost 600 pages only to have all my suspicions confirmed, which on some level probably could be satisfying (it is good for your ego to feel soooo smart), but on another is just simply a bit boring.
 I found the clues heavy handed, Shadow’s emotional inertia annoying and the ending unsatisfactory, I think there are more books in the series, but I’ll pass.